rajuptl21/moodle-repository_cloudpoodll/README.md

 # Cloud Poodll Repository (AI Image Generation) plugin for Moodle

-The Cloud Poodll repository plugin for Moodle adds an AI image generation and editing tool that is accessible for the HTML editor and file managers via the repository system.
+The Cloud Poodll repository plugin for Moodle adds an AI image generation and editing tool that is accessible from the HTML editor and file managers via the repository system.

 It requires a Poodll subscription (Poodll Media, Poodll Languages, Poodll Essentials, or a Poodll free trial).
-See how to get an account at https://poodll.com/get-free-trial.
+Get a Poodll free trial at https://poodll.com/get-free-trial.
 Or if you just want to know what it costs: https://poodll.com/pricing

 ## Features
-- AI Image Generation: Generate images from text prompts.
+- Image Generation: Generate images from text prompts.
 - Image Editing: Edit existing images from text prompts and an existing image.

 ## Installation